How to Easily Root, Unroot and Unlock any Nexus Device

 For rooting, unrooting, and unlocking the bootloader of your Nexus device, there are two main routes — the toolkit route and the manual route.
 The toolkit gives you an application to work with that essentially does all of the dirty work; the manual route gives you all the dirty work to do yourself, but don’t think that it’s necessarily hard.

-Wug’s Toolkit is the preferred tool to do everything you need on your Nexus device.
+Wug’s Toolkit (no longer available) is the preferred tool to do everything you need on your Nexus device.
 As a Windows-only program, Mac OS X and Linux users will have to defer to the manual route unless they can find their own toolkit alternatives, but it’s recommended to do the manual route on those operating systems.
 Wug’s Toolkit practically takes care of everything for you.
 All you have to do is choose which device you want to work with, and, after a quick message about how to enable USB debugging on your device, you’re presented with a window containing numerous buttons.
 You’ll probably want to do the automatic initial setup so that your computer uses the right drivers to communicate with your Nexus device.
 Once that’s complete, you’re free to unlock, root, and unroot the device with a simple click of a button.
 Under advanced utilities, you can also perform a number of other tasks including sideloading zip files for flashing, restoring stock recovery and kernel, force reboots, and manually install APKs.
 Really, it’s all you could ever want to do with such a utility.

 Taking the manual route is certainly more challenging than pushing a single button, but if you’re already doing something as serious as rooting/unlocking to a Nexus device, then you may want to actually understand a little more about what’s really going on when you click that button.
 Plus, you can use whatever computer you have access to when you have the skills to do it manually.